 But what exactly is anisometropic amblyopia then?
 As the name suggests it is amblyopia that arises due to anisometropia.
-You are probably asking yourselves what is anisometropia then.
+You are probably asking yourselves what anisometropia is then.
 Well, it is simply an expression that describes the difference in the refractive power of the two eyes.
 Click here for more details about refraction.
-If there is a notable difference in the refractive power of the two eyes, one retina gets a much clearer image than the other, which leads to the development of amblyopia in the eye with lesser image quality.
+If there is a notable difference in the refractive power of the two eyes, one retina gets a much clearer image than the other, which leads to the development of amblyopia in the eye with the lesser image quality.

 Due to high brain plasticity in children, the lesser quality image can be easily suppressed and children usually do not notice any abnormalities.
 According to the American Academy of Ophthalmology, anisometropia is likely to trigger amblyopia if refractive differences between the two eyes are greater than 1.50 D of hyperopia (plus diopter), 2.00 D of astigmatisms (cylinder diopter), and 3.00 D of myopia (minus diopter).

-Once diagnosed the treatment approach for anisometropic amblyopia is like any other amblyopic etiology, with an emphasis on the refractive correction that will eliminate amblyogenic anisometropia.
+Once diagnosed, the treatment approach for anisometropic amblyopia is like any other amblyopic etiology, with an emphasis on the refractive correction that will eliminate amblyogenic anisometropia.
 Some children will respond to refractive correction alone, others will benefit from the addition of patching, penalization and/or vision training.
 Prognosis is generally very good if the condition is recognized early and addressed soon.
 Frequent and thorough screenings are thus crucial in order not to leave the refractive differences unrecognized.